 Most applicants are aware that it’s important to choose two contrasting pieces when selecting a classical and contemporary monologue for auditions, but what does that actually mean?
 Selecting two different genres – a tragic Shakespeare and comedic contemporary for example – doesn’t cut it if you then play yourself in both roles.
 Your pieces need to demonstrate two very different characters, offering the panel two sides to you as an actor.
 Whether it’s a shift in power, status, temperament, energy, physicality or all of the above, the difference between your characters should go beyond the genres of the pieces and be clearly discernible.
 Often I see actors presenting two similar versions of themselves, regardless of what the roles demand.
 To quote Andrew Potter (Royal Birmingham Conservatoire acting tutor and director): ‘It’s your job to move you to the character.
 Don’t pull the character to you.’

 In order to fully understand the context surrounding your pieces, you need to question everything.
 Why are you saying these words?
 Where have you come from?
 What’s just happened?
 Who’s in the room?
 What’s your relationship to the other person?
 Where are you?
 Every detail that there is to unpick, unpick it.
 Read the whole play and understand everything you can about what led your character to this moment, especially, the moments leading up to your monologue.
-A character doesn’t usually know what they’re going to say, they discover it in the moment, and every nuance is a response defined by a (fictional) lifetime of three-dimensional backstory.
+A character doesn’t usually know what they’re going to say, they discover it in the moment, and every nuanced thought is a response shaped by a (fictional) lifetime of three-dimensional backstory.